onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 culture comes from cultivation propaganda - what is being propagated

-“The book of synthesis”
-“The book of fusion”

-“Fusion”
-“Synthesis”

-“The next game”

 fusion and expansion at the same time - merging the two perspectives

 Who would reject a job offer from god?